 The second night it was a cold, overnight shoot – pretty much the whole cast was there – it was a great way to come together, and the director had a great plan going into it.
 I was really excited to see how they put it all together when the show aired and I was really pleased!

-From what RJ describes, it sounded like quite a physically demanding scene- I see why this was notable for the most challenging but also love how this challenge was used to connect with the cast in crew!
+From what RJ describes, it sounded like quite a physically demanding scene- I see why this was notable for the most challenging but also love how this challenge was used to connect with the cast and crew!

 If there is a season 2, what are you hoping to explore more of in Gabe’s journey?